Mexico City to Puerto Vallarta: 4 Absolute Best Ways to Travel

 There may be more flights during peak travel seasons, such as the winter high season, and holidays like Semana Santa when more travelers escape the city and head to the beach.
 But this is a popular route all year.

-The Mexican airlines VivaAerobus, Volaris, and AeroMexico all offer flights between Mexico City and Puerto Vallarta.
+The Mexican airlines VivaAerobus, Volaris, and AeroMexico all offer flights from Mexico City to Puerto Vallarta.

 I’ve flown with both of these airlines and had positive experiences every time, but I would recommend Volaris over VivaAerobus.
 Volaris has slightly nicer planes and better customer service, in my experience.

-AeroMexico is a great airline, and I’ve always had positive experiences flying with them.
+AeroMexico is a fantastic airline, and I’ve always had positive experiences flying with them.
 The tickets will inevitably cost more, but you’ll have a more comfortable trip.
+It’s my favorite Airline in Mexico.

 How much does it cost to fly from Mexico City to Puerto Vallarta?